 - Award for Excellence in Diversity & Inclusion Research

 The Provost’s Office will grant an annual Award for Excellence in Diversity & Inclusion Research of $50,000 to a JHU full-time faculty member who is pursuing exceptional research that advances our knowledge and scholarship of underserved populations, or any issue related to equity, diversity, and inclusion.
 Awarded funds may be used at the discretion of the faculty member for research, graduate student support, or operational expenses.
-Award criteria will be announced in spring 2016.
+Award criteria will be announced in late fall 2016.

 - Accountability & Reporting